Updated June 19, 2023

 - IntelliJ IDEA

-- Eclipse: It is a free IDE, which is used for Java developers and programmers
+- Eclipse: It is a free IDE which is used by Java developers and programmers

 - Code: Blocks

 You can easily understand the working of IDE.
 Moreover, it is simple than a text editor.
 The text editors such as Sublime or Atom provide many features like highlighting the syntax, customizable interfaces, and extensive navigation tools, which allow only one to write the code.
 You can make applications more functional; you need a compiler and debugger.
 An IDE contains all of these features, components, and many more.

 Development teams use an Integrated Development Environment to develop new software, application, web pages, and services by providing one tool along with all the features and removing the need for integrations.
 IDEs are beneficial for developers to write fast and error-free code.

 There are three main categories where IDE makes it more understandable for the user:

 How does IDE make Working so Easy?

 IDE’s are a migration form of primitive text editors, which uses full functionality technologies that quickly and efficiently edit the code.
 An IDE typically contains a graphical user interface (GUI) to access the code editor, a compiler or interpreter, and a debugger.
 An IDE starts with a model that translates into a suitable code.

 An integrated development environment (IDE) makes working easy by providing facilities such as a source code editor, build automation tools, and a debugger to programmers for software development.
 IDE makes it easy to see a visual representation of the files and makes it more understandable for the user.

 IDE can build and deploy the whole process easier depending on the kind of program.
 Using a good IDE makes compiling and debugging easier.
 You can compile and run the program by clicking the Run button and debug the program by clicking the debug button.